 - Access to crisis management tools that will enable and support a response.

 - Regular reporting to the board and other key stakeholders to ensure alignment and assurance.

-The Crisis Management Team, made up of key members of the Executive, are presented with significant challenges in a crisis.
+The Crisis Management Team, made up of key members of the Executive leadership team, is presented with significant challenges in a crisis.

 The team will often be mobilised with very little notice.
 The incident may be uncontained or uncontrolled, putting the team in a high-stakes and high-pressure situation, with significant community and media interest.